JeraKrs/notes/README.md

 Learning Notes
 =========================

-This project contains my learning notes of computer science, the notes are powered by `jupyter notebook`，`gitbook`，`sharelatex`.
+This project contains my learning notes in computer science, the notes are powered by `jupyter notebook`, `gitbook`, `sharelatex`.

 Mathematics